 This regulation exists to ensure the peaceful cohabitation of residents.
 Hosting guests could disrupt the condominium’s community and lifestyle.
 However, landlords are quick to point out that section 1336 of the Thai Civil and Commercial Code (CCC) states that property owners are entitled to the benefits and fruits of property ownership, provided that their commercial activities, do not disrupt co-owners and residents.
 As for co-ownership, section 1360 of the CCC states that each co-owner is entitled to use the property in so far as such use is not incompatible with the rights of the other co-owners.

-As you can see, there are those who are against Airbnb and those who are pro Airbnb.
-To further complicate things, in May of 2018, a court in Hua Hin charged two condominium owners with renting out their condos on a daily and weekly basis and violating the Hotel Act.
+As you can see, there are those who are against the apps and those who are in their favor.
+To further complicate things, in May of 2018, a court in Hua Hin charged two condominium owners with renting out their condos on a daily and weekly basis through Airbnb and violating the Hotel Act.

 The offenders were both made to pay a fine of 10,000-15,000 THB for their infringements.